San Juan Winter School on Connectomics and Brain Simulation

 All Participants $1500

-* Fee includes accommodation and meals.
+* Fee includes accommodation and most meals (breakfast, lunch, half the dinners).
 Travel expenses are not included.

 Preparation Resources